Leandromaro/Java-Design-Patterns/README.md

  - Every object in the chain should have reference to the next object in chain to forward the request to, __its achieved by java composition__.
  - Creating the chain carefully is very important otherwise there might be a case that the request will never be forwarded to a particular processor or there are no objects in the chain who are able to handle the request.
  - Chain of Responsibility design pattern is good to achieve lose coupling but it comes with the trade-off of having a lot of implementation classes and maintenance problems if most of the code is common in all the implementations.

+## Observer
+According to GoF Proxy design pattern is:

+>Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

+Observer design pattern is useful when you are interested in the state of an object and want to get notified whenever there is any change.
+In observer pattern, the object that watch on the state of another object are called __Observer__ and the object that is being watched is called __Subject__.

+__Subject__ contains a list of observers to notify of any change in it’s state, so it should provide methods using which observers can register and unregister themselves.
+Subject also contain a method to notify all the observers of any change and either it can send the update while notifying the observer or it can provide another method to get the update.

+__Observer__ should have a method to set the object to watch and another method that will be used by Subject to notify them of any updates.

+Java provides inbuilt platform for implementing Observer pattern through __java.util.Observable__ class and __java.util.Observer__ interface.
+However it’s not widely used because the implementation is really simple and most of the times we don’t want to end up extending a class just for implementing Observer pattern as java doesn’t provide multiple inheritance in classes.

 ## References
 This guide has taken some examples from: